 It was a roundabout route to songwriting, but Nitanee, who always loved to write, discovered an inner voice and a consciousness; a craft formulated by a need to communicate and a gift for doing so in song.
 At UCLA Extension she was awarded the Hal Gaba Scholarship for Excellence in Songwriting and was honored to study with hit songwriter Marty Panzer (Barry Manilow, Disney, Kenny Rogers).
 She also studied the craft of songwriting with show creators Mark Winkler and Phil Swann, and with Jason Blume, Pat Pattison, Steve Seskin and Mary Gauthier.

 Songwriter Nitanee Paris contributes her energies to an expansive musical community.
 As a networking mentor, her talents are in making introductions, fostering relationships, organizing events and promoting causes.
 A Malibu, California resident, Nitanee envisions and hosts workshops and a full slate of networking and charitable endeavors and songwriting events.
-She brings her varied talents to her role as Partner, Artist & Repertoire at ArtistMax, a Los Angeles based artist development and education enterprise founded by Grammy Award-Winning producer Ken Caillat (Fleetwood Mac; Colbie Caillat).
+She brings her varied talents to her role as Partner and Director of Artist & Repertoire at ArtistMax, a Los Angeles based artist development and education enterprise founded by Grammy Award-Winning producer Ken Caillat (Fleetwood Mac; Colbie Caillat).

 Nitanee is the founder of the Malibu Chapter of the Nashville Songwriters Association International (NSAI), where she oversees a busy calendar of monthly opportunities.
 She is also on the advisory council of the Hawaii Songwriting Festival and on the staff of the Durango Songwriters Expo.
 She produces "Nitanee's Nashville Nights" in Los Angeles, a showcase for hit songwriters and local talent and she recently co-hosted a songwriting retreat at a castle in Macon, France, where she led songwriting workshops and exercises.